NoelDeMartin/noeldemartin.com/content/collections/posts/interoperable-serendipity.md

 Onwards!

-_If you enjoyed this post, I recently gave a talk expanding on the idea.
-Check it out: [noeldemartin.com/solid-world-2025](https://noeldemartin.com/solid-world-2025)_
+_If you enjoyed this post, I recently gave a talk expanding on the idea: <a href="https://noeldemartin.com/solid-world-2025" target="_blank">Interoperable Serendipity @ Solid World</a>_